-Welcome to the Self Guided Tour Krakow.
-On this tour you will explore the section of Krakow’s Old Town that includes the Barbican, the City Walls and some of Krakow’s most famous stories.
-The tour will end in the Main Market square.
+Welcome to the City Walks Poland: Self Guided Krakow walking tour.
+On this tour you will explore the section of Krakow Old Town that includes the Barbican and the City Walls.
+St Mary’s basilica Krakow and some of the cities most famous stories.
+The tour will end in the main market square.

-To begin the tour, make your way to the Barbican, located in the North of Krakow’s Old Town, just outside the city walls, at the northern end of Florianska.
+To begin, make your way to the Barbican (click links for map).
+This is located in the Northern part of Krakow Old Town, just outside the city gate- at the northern end of Ulica (street) Florianska.

-This self-guided tour of Krakow will take around one hour and will finish in Krakow’s Main Market square.
-We also over a self-guided audio tour.
+This self-guided Krakow tour will take around one hour and will finish in Krakow’s Main Market square.

 History of Krakow